chandra1sekar/data-engineering/08-Querying-Data/sync-slides.md

 ::: notes
 - 1st just mines commits
 - View what you'd really like to see
+- Where spark sql can really benefit you in your job.
 :::